The Colossal Squid Is Real and Our Oceans Just Got a Whole Lot Creepier

 Turns out, maybe those sailors weren't so crazy after all.

 Because recently, scientists captured a colossal squid (yes, a real, living one!!!) on camera for the very first time.
-And honestly?
-It's everything the old legends promised.
-Massive.
-Mysterious.
-Slightly terrifying.
+And honestly, it's everything the old legends promised.
+Massive, mysterious, and more than a little terrifying.

 The ocean just got a whole lot wilder, my friends.